danrod96-new/esinergia-starter/README.md

 - DDEV Local Development Configuration
 - CircleCI Deployment and Testing configuration

-## Project specific notes
+## ESINERGIA specific notes

-Are there any projects specific quirks or setup that should be noted?
+- We use DDEV for local development

 ## Important links